SV-AC-1 - Unauthorized Access

 EX-0001.01 Command Packets Threat actors may interact with the victim spacecraft by replaying captured commands to the spacecraft.
 While not necessarily malicious in nature, replayed commands can be used to overload the target spacecraft and cause it's onboard systems to crash, perform a DoS attack, or monitor various responses by the spacecraft.
 If critical commands are captured and replayed, thruster fires, then the impact could impact the spacecraft's attitude control/orbit.

-PER-0004 Replace Cryptographic Keys Threat actors may attempt to fully replace the cryptographic keys on the space vehicle which could lockout the mission operators and enable the threat actor's communication channel.
-Once the encryption key is changed on the space vehicle, the spacecraft is rendered inoperable from the operators perspective as they have lost commanding access.
+PER-0004 Replace Cryptographic Keys Threat actors may attempt to fully replace the cryptographic keys on the spacecraft which could lockout the mission operators and enable the threat actor's communication channel.
+Once the encryption key is changed on the spacecraft, the spacecraft is rendered inoperable from the operators perspective as they have lost commanding access.
 Threat actors may exploit weaknesses in the key management strategy.
 For example, the threat actor may exploit the over-the-air rekeying procedures to inject their own cryptographic keys.

 LM-0003 Constellation Hopping via Crosslink Threat actors may attempt to command another neighboring spacecraft via crosslink. spacecraft in close proximity are often able to send commands back and forth.
 Threat actors may be able to leverage this access to compromise another spacecraft.